dawghokie/Sample_Server_DotNet/README.md

 - Leverage tool to version control manage Database Schemas.
 [Liquibase](https://www.liquibase.com/) would be a nice option
 - Continue building out testing suite
+- Consider migrating to the Entity Framework ORM to take advantage of it's higher level abstraction.
+Explore this [Dapper vs Entity Article](https://www.linkedin.com/pulse/dapper-vs-entity-framework-nadim-attar#:~:text=In%20summary%2C%20comparing%20Entity%20Framework,focused%20on%20performance%20and%20control.) to dive into the pros and cons of each.